By Bill Clutter An excerpt of his book COAL TAR: How Corrupt Politics and Corporate Greed Are Killing US with Cancer

 This is an example of the power of the media and the written word.

-Eric Severeid of CBS interviewed Carson for a special report that would be aired on television at a time when there were only four television networks, CBS, NBC, ABC and PBS.
+Eric Severeid of CBS interviewed Carson for a special report that would be aired on television at a time when there were only three television networks, CBS, NBC, and ABC.
 Before the program aired, major advertisers threatened to pull their advertising if CBS aired the program.
-Executives at CBS believed strongly in a free press as the cornerstone of American Democracy that set America apart from regimes like the Soviet Union, with their state-controlled and censored media.
+Executives at CBS believed strongly in a free press as the cornerstone of American democracy that set America apart from regimes like the Soviet Union, with their state-controlled and censored media.
 On April 3, 1963, CBS aired The Silent Spring of Rachel Carson.
 Millions of viewers tuned in.

 The following month, on May 15, 1963, the President’s Science Advisory Committee sent its report to President Kennedy, which he released to the American public.
-The nation’s top scientist validated Carson’s book.
-Her thesis was further supported by the National Cancer Institute, which noted that the sharp rise of cancer observed in America after World War II was directly related to the commercial use of chemical carcinogens that had entered our environment.
+The nation’s top scientists validated Carson’s book.
+What she wrote about DDT was further supported by the National Cancer Institute, which noted that the sharp rise of cancer observed in America after World War II was directly related to the commercial use of chemical carcinogens that had entered our environment.

 Rachel Carson became one of those victims.
 She died of breast cancer on April 14, 1964, at the age of 56.
 It started as a lump in her breast and spread throughout her body until finally killing her at the peak of her life.
 Her obituary said, “Miss Carson’s position, as a biologist, was simply that she was a natural scientist in search of truth and that the indiscriminate use of poisonous chemical sprays called for public awareness of what was going on.”